cas-projects/duct/README.md

 If this test succeeds, then we effectively have proven that the distributed ticket registry has been set up and deployed correctly and that there are no connectivity issues between CAS nodes.

-This utility requires CAS server nodes to enable `REST` module.
+This utility requires CAS server nodes to enable `REST` module: https://apereo.github.io/cas/6.1.x/protocol/REST-Protocol.html

 ## Prerequisites